Humbugs/Humbugs.github.io/_products/alphabet-chocolate-r-is-for-raspberry.md

 depth: 15
 weight: 0
 brand: Laybella
-type: [Chocolate, Dried Fruit, Novelty, Wrapped]
+type:
+  - Chocolate
+  - Dried Fruit
+  - Novelty
+  - Wrapped
-flavour: [Raspberry]
+flavour:
+  - Raspberry
-colour: [Red, White]
+colour:
+  - Red
+  - White
-free: [Alcohol, Gluten, Gelatin]
+free:
+  - Alcohol
+  - Gluten
+  - Gelatin
 ingredients: "Cocoa 28%, Sugar, Cocoa Butter, Whole Milk Powder, Soy Lecithin.
 Flavouring: Natural Vanilla, Emulsifier, Raspberry"
 published: true
 ---

 A fun way to spell out your name or a personal message in a variety of flavours.
 With choices of chocolate bar from gold covered pieces of almond and walnut to yoghurt covered raisins, this is a delicious way to learn your ABC’s - White chocolate with raspberry pieces.